Hanra-s-work/cat_feeder/CODE_OF_CONDUCT.md

 ### **By contributing to this project, you agree to abide by this Code of Conduct.**

-Thank you for helping make the Asperboard mokup repository a positive and inclusive environment for all!
+Thank you for helping make the Cat Feeder mokup repository a positive and inclusive environment for all!